Lose the battle, win the war? Why USWNT's equal pay defeat isn't a total catastrophe | Goal.com

 They may have suffered a setback but, when viewing this affair as a whole, the WNT could argue it came out on top.
 U.S. Soccer, despite saving some money from the legal ruling, most certainly knows it did not emerge victorious from this.

-Its sexist arguments over the so-called "indisputable science" of the men's team being better than the women's team and so deserving of more money, which was later withdrawn, created a rift between the federation and everyone in women’s soccer that will take years to heal.
+Its sexist arguments over the so-called "indisputable science" of the men's team being faster and stronger than the women's team and so deserving of more money, which were later withdrawn, created a rift between the federation and everyone in women’s soccer that will take years to heal.

 U.S. Soccer caused sponsors to revolt.
 It saw the resignation of the federation president and hastened the installation of new leadership.
 Now there is an opportunity for both sides to move on.
 Here’s hoping that they do eventually, because when a federation is in bitter conflict with its most successful and visible employees, there can be no winners.